We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Data Diode.

 Displayed results

-OWCD for boundary control data diodes in IoT, production management, and healthcare operations.
+OWCD for boundary-restricted data diodes in IoT, production management, and healthcare operations.

-Connecting business networks that handle production equipment and medical devices with general office systems.
+Connecting IoT, production equipment, and medical devices with business device networks and general office systems.
 For cybersecurity measures in between, start with this.

-- Connect factory monitoring IoT to the production control network to actively improve yield, enhance quality, and conduct condition monitoring. - By linking medical devices, electronic medical record systems, and medical administrative systems, let's work towards the ongoing efficiency of healthcare.
-However, there are often high barriers, and it is a natural flow to completely isolate "IoT-based devices due to security vulnerabilities."
-To reliably protect critical IT assets that are potentially at risk of external intrusion, they should remain completely independent from the outside while allowing information to be shared internally.
+- Let's collect operational information from the PLC and visualize it. - Using IoT for factory monitoring, let's actively improve yield, enhance quality, and conduct condition monitoring. - By connecting medical devices and electronic medical record systems with medical administrative systems, we aim to continuously enhance the efficiency of healthcare.
+However, there are often high barriers, and it is natural to completely isolate devices due to security vulnerabilities.
+To reliably protect critical IT assets that are potentially at risk of external intrusion, we should ensure that they remain completely independent from the outside while allowing information to be shared internally.
 That's where "OWCD" comes in.
-It physically shuts out signals from the outside, making it easy and straightforward to use without the need for configuration work.
-One-way communication control, which is recognized as a cyber resilience measure defined in Japan, the United States, and Europe, can be realized.
-A certain company's ransomware attack targeted network devices, right?
-Passwords can be breached.
+It physically shuts out signals from the outside!
+The setup process is unnecessary, and it can be used simply and clearly.
+Ransomware attacks ultimately break passwords; it's just a matter of time.
 There are no settings for OWCD.
-It frees you from maintenance tasks such as configuring routers and firewalls, applying patches, and managing passwords.
+You are freed from maintenance tasks such as configuring routers and firewalls, applying patches, and managing passwords.
+One of the cyber resilience measures defined in Japan, the United States, and Europe can be realized with "OWCD," which implements one-way communication control.
 This technology is patented by Mitsubishi Heavy Industries, Ltd. There is an explanatory video at the related link below!
 Feel free to contact us.

 • Firewall and intrusion prevention